 As early as 2011 — and by some accounts earlier — Sean Michael Morris and Jesse Stommel began writing a praxis of critical digital pedagogy, working to imagine a frame for the critical pedagogy of writers like Paulo Freire and bell hooks within a digital context.
 Publishing variously on Hybrid Pedagogy, their own blogs, the Chronicle of Higher Education, and in books from the University of Chicago Press, Utah State University Press, IGI Global, and others, Sean and Jesse created a volume of work that inspects, defines, explores, and wonders at a pedagogy for online, hybrid, and digitally-inflected learning and teaching.
 And today marks the official release of a collection of that work, An Urgency of Teachers: the Work of Critical Digital Pedagogy.
 Below is the introduction to the book.

-All proceeds from the book benefit the work of the Hybrid Pedagogy 501(c)(3) non-profit organization.
+All proceeds from the book benefit the work of Hybrid Pedagogy.
 This journal runs entirely on the volunteer efforts of the dedicated writers, editors, and the director, Chris Friend.
 To support their work, please consider purchasing the paperback or Kindle book of An Urgency of Teachers.
 For more information about the book, to purchase, or to view the open-access version, visit the book’s website.

 Education is, in the words of Paulo Freire, an “inescapable concern.”
 The work of teaching is activism.
 There are many models for this, but ours comes from a concern for the raising of critical consciousness on the part of students and teachers, but also within the minds, hearts, and policies of the administrators, governments, corporations, and other stakeholders (including, increasingly, technologists) who control the environments for learning at institutions of higher education and schools at all levels.
 No one can be left out of the work of critical pedagogy, or critical digital pedagogy, both the effort of it and its ends.